scala/docs.scala-lang/_includes/_markdown/install-sttp.md

 ## Installing sttp

 {% tabs sttp-install-methods %}
 {% tab 'Scala CLI' %}
-In Scala CLI, we can install the entire toolkit in a single line:
+In Scala CLI, you can install the entire toolkit in a single line:
 ```scala
 //> using toolkit
 ```

-Alternatively, we can install a specific version of sttp:
+Alternatively, you can install a specific version of sttp:
 ```scala
 //> using lib "com.softwaremill.sttp.client3::core:3.8.5"
 ```
 {% endtab %}
 {% tab 'sbt' %}
-In our build.sbt file, we add the dependency to the sttp library:
+In your build.sbt file, you can add the dependency to the sttp library:
 ```scala
 lazy val example = project.in(file("example"))
   .settings(